hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Windows 7, 8, 10 and 11

-**Note:** If there is no password for client config files in the output of the IKEv2 helper script, press Enter to continue when prompted for the password, or if manually importing the `.p12` file, leave the password field blank.

 Windows 8, 10 and 11 users can automatically import IKEv2 configuration:

 1. Securely transfer the generated `.p12` file to your computer.